Tommy Searle

 Tommy Searle (born 13 June 1989) is an English professional motocross and supercross racer.
 He competed in the Motocross World Championships from 2005 to 2008 and competed in the AMA Motocross Championships in 2009 and 2010.
 He returned to the Motocross World Championships from 2011 to 2019.
-Searle is a three-time MX2 World vice-champion.
+Searle is a three-time MX2 World vice-champion & a four-time British Motocross Champion.
 His fourteen MX2 Grand Prix victories make him Britain's most successful MX2 rider and ranks third in total victories across all classes to multiple world champions David Thorpe and Jeff Smith.

-First stint in the FIM MX-GP2 Series
+MX2 Career Results

+2005-2008 (MX2)

 Born in Pembury, England, Searle was a five-times UK youth motocross champion.
 He made his world championship debut with the Molson Kawasaki MX2 World Championship team for the 2005 British motocross Grand Prix at Matchams Park.
 He scored his first podium result at the 2006 Swedish Grand Prix and finished the season ranked eighth in the MX2 World Championship final overall standings.